AirBurn0/am2playground/README.md

 ## What it is?

-AM2PlayGround, or AM2PG for short, is a quick-made Ars Magica 2 Addon, as far as i know, fisrt of any among its own (Ima adding spell components, dude.
+AM2PlayGround, or AM2PG for short, is a quick-made Ars Magica 2 Addon, as far as I know, fisrt of any among its own (Ima adding spell components, dude.
 New spell components!) (except [this](https://github.com/Mithion/APIDemoMod) thing; This is made along before I made my own, but as far as you can see - it has no use)

 ### Main and only goal of this addon:
 * Make AM2 expirience more funny, arcane, long and less torture.